Sant Agustí Vell

 Corridor: 3.5 m (length) × 2.3 m (height)

-The southern talaiot, also known as Ses Bigues de Mata, is the largest of the village and it is considered to be the largest hollow talaiot of the Balearic Islands.
+The eastern talaiot, also known as Ses Bigues de Mata, is the largest of the village and it is considered to be the largest hollow talaiot of the Balearic Islands.
 It has a circular plan and a shape of a truncated cone, and it was built with stones of various sizes.
-A gate points southwest and is composed of polylithic pillars and a monolithic lintel, which through a short corridor leads to the interior.
-It has a large circular chamber with a high ceiling, supported by Mediterranean type (wider at the top) polylithic pillars, originally aided by several lentisk beams of which only one remains.
+A gate points south-southwest and is composed of polylithic pillars and a monolithic lintel, which, through a short corridor, leads to the interior.
+It has a large circular chamber with a high ceiling composed of limestone slabs, supported by three Mediterranean type (wider at the top) polylithic pillars of unhewn boulders—two freestanding pillars and one embedded pillar—originally aided by several lentisk beams of which only one remains.
+There is also a similar second gate on the eastern side of this talaiot, though it is unknown where it may have led.

 There might have been an upper chamber, however the access to it from the lower chamber has been blocked by a collapse.
 Another access has been discovered to the supposed upper chamber, to the southeast, likewise blocked.
-Several houses and a unknown building are attached radially to the talaiot.
+Several structures are attached radially to the talaiot: several houses and a rectangular-shaped construction attached to the southern side of the talaiot, which bears some resemblance to the southern building of the Cornia Nou settlement.